-END OF AN ERA: Honas brought personal values to news career
+End of an era: Honas brought personal values to news career

 "I spent six years there," Honas said.
 "I loved Pocatello.
 I have a tender spot for Channel 6 to this day."

-Starting out at KPVI, Honas was one of three people on the news team, each doing pretty much everything in the way of news gathering, reporting, presenting.
+Starting out at KPVI, Honas was one of three people on the news team starting out, each doing pretty much everything in the way of news gathering and reporting.
 She remembers working from 8 a.m. to 8 p.m., doing a live broadcast at 6 p.m., recording the 10 p.m. newscast, leaving a hole for sports and going in again at 9:30 or 10 p.m. to fill that sports hole with scores.

 She relied on her husband, more of the sports fan, to guide her in that area until she felt more comfortable in that role.

-“We were so full of youth, vitality, energy,” Honas said of the KPVI team.
-“I loved the old days where the product was what counted.”
+"We were so full of youth, vitality, energy," Honas said.
+"I loved the old days where the product was what counted."

 It was then that Honas found herself speaking in front of local civic organizations promoting the Pocatello station.